Silver Bulletin #4

 #WEALTH

 In fact, beyond that threshold, I often find the contrary to be true.
 That mo’ money leads to mo’ problems.
-It’s very rare to see a self-made rich person who had their family and personal relationships not plagued by the burden of creating a fortune.
+It’s very rare to see a self-made rich person whose family and personal relationships are not plagued by the burden of creating a fortune.

 Recently though, I’m rethinking my stance.
-I think the net worth threshold should be closer to ~20m.
-Not for the status it brings, but for the freedom to buy one out of trouble.
+I think the net worth threshold should be closer to ~$20m.
+Not for the status it brings, but for the freedom to buy oneself out of trouble.
 Especially health trouble.

 I’ve had the misfortune of seeing several medical emergencies around me lately.
-A few of which were unfortunately fatal.
-If each of these late friends could afford the best doctors in the country, I’m certain they could have had a few more precious years with their loved ones.
+A few were unfortunately fatal.
+If each of these late friends had been able to afford the best doctors in the country, I’m certain they could have had a few more precious years with their loved ones.

 It’s tricky, this pursuit of wealth.
-It’s easy to get sidetracked playing status games and overachieve what we really need.
+It’s easy to get sidetracked playing status games and overachieving what we really need.

 We must constantly remind ourselves that the goal of life is to live.
 Not to waste precious life doing things we don’t like, to prove ourselves to people we don’t respect, and to get things we don’t want.